VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

 ProcessTrak Steps
 ==================

-The following are ProcessTrak steps that come with various software packages used with VibroSim Simulator.
-All parameters listed in these steps must be found in the processed experiment log (``.xlp``) file.
-They must be either instantiated in the unprocessed experiment log (``.xlg``), or placed there as a return from one of these steps.
+The following are ProcessTrak steps that come with various components of VibroSim.
+All parameters listed in these steps must be explicitly passed from the ``.prx`` file or found in the processed experiment log (``.xlp``) file.
+Parameters in the ``.xlp`` file can either come from the unprocessed experiment log (``.xlg``), or have been placed in the ``.xlp`` file as a return from one of the prior steps.

 .. py:function:: vibrosim_synthetic_spectrum